 We made a last-minute switch from a boutique hotel in Cala D’Or to a private finca near Campos and it was definitely the right decision.
 While Finca Es Mateus is not the most stylish place we’ve ever stayed – it’s almost too authentically rustic! – it was brilliant to have all this outdoor space with a private pool and quiet rural setting.

-The location was wonderful- close to airport, beaches and all the wonderful restaurants I mentioned above in Santanyi and Ses Salines.
-You definitely need to hire a car as there is not much with walking distance, but we never encountered any traffic and didn’t have problems parking at the time of our visit.
+The location was wonderful – close to the airport, beaches and all the wonderful restaurants I mentioned above in Santanyi and Ses Salines.
+You definitely need to hire a car as there is not much with walking distance, but we never encountered any traffic and didn’t have problems parking at the time of our visit in late June.